Mamiololo01/ETL-pipelines/Azure_Databricks_ETL/README.md

 Now, we have completed the data loading part.

 Step 5 - Connecting PowerBI to Azure Synapse Analytics to create interactive visualizations The PowerBI desktop will be used and the data source will be marked as Azure Synapse Analytics SQL views.

-PowerBI will load all the gold data views stored in Synapse Analytics.
-Below are some of the dashboard reporting created using PowerBI.